Morglod/tseep/README.md

 // same api
 ```

 "tseep/lib/fallback" may bundle both versions which may result in bigger app bundle size.
+Fun fact: brotlied bundled fallback version is less in size than just ee

 ## Api